fdazen/fda-documentation/yield_management.md

 ![80.png]({{site.baseurl}}/images/80.png)

- - Using the scroll down menu, select the right time frame among the ones available:
+ - Using the scroll down menu, select the right time frame among the ones available, and click on the blue button _Save_ when finished:

 ![71255.png]({{site.baseurl}}/images/71255.png)